Infamous Second Son: Character development

-Second Son's premise is built from the ending of Infamous 2 that sees protagonist Cole MacGrath sacrifice himself to save humanity.
+Second Son's premise is built from the "good ending" of Infamous 2, which sees protagonist Cole MacGrath sacrificing himself to save humanity.
 They looked at Trophy data and found the majority (78%) of Infamous 2 players chose this ending, and concurred with the popular choice.
 This allowed them to create the new protagonist, Delsin, from scratch.
 "Moving forward onto [Second Son], we said 'Alright, Cole's dead.
 People have voted for this.
 Let's make a new hero'", Fox explained.
 Griesemer felt that taking the Infamous series to the PS4 signified a new era, and that departing from the story of previous games would help them reach new audiences.
 "We needed a new entry point, and Delsin was the first step for that", he explained.
 The idea to move away from Cole's story came about during pre-production staff meetings, and was confirmed after discussions both internally and with Sony Computer Entertainment.
 Griesemer described the contemporaneous sentiment as "It's going to be new hardware, a new platform and we're going to have a new audience".

-Delsin's Native American heritage came from the game's setting in the Pacific Northwest, which features a large Native American population.
+Delsin's American Indian heritage came from the game's setting in the Pacific Northwest, which features a large American Indian population.
 Delsin wears a beanie inspired by one that Harper would wear around the studio (Harper recounted one particular staff meeting where four of the six team members were wearing hats).
 Delsin's character was inspired by United Kingdom street artist Banksy, as the development team appreciated Banksy's clandestine, satirical work.
 Developing Delsin's personality, the team posited the hypothetical: "What if Johnny Knoxville had powers?
 What would he do with it?".
 Harper considered Delsin "full of reckless abandon", the kind of character that would, upon gaining superpowers, jump off a cliff to see what happens.
 Fox considered Delsin "flawed in a way I think a lot of us can relate to", trying to live up to his successful brother Reggie.
 He called the game's story a "hero's journey".